deadpixi/mtm/README.rst

 Compatibility
 =============
+(Note that you only need to read this section if you're curious. mtm should just work out-of-the-box for you, thanks to the efforts of the various hackers over the years to make terminal-independence a reality.)

 One nice thing about mtm is that it emulates (accurately) an existing terminal type that is widely supported.
 This means that mtm will work out-of-the-box on most systems, at least terminal-emulation-wise.